 High risk groups

 It is very important to practice proper food hygiene when cooking and serving food.
 According to the NHS, some people are more at risk than others, and will struggle to fight infection from bacteria, parasites and microbes.
-These high risk groups include pregnant women, cancer patients, diabetes patients, HIV/AIDS patients, people with autoimmune diseases, the elderly and children under five years’ old.
-Cooking meat well and observing food hygiene will go some way in protecting these at-risk groups.
+These high risk groups include pregnant women, cancer patients, diabetes patients, HIV/AIDS patients, people with autoimmune diseases, the elderly and children under five years old.